Hackt1vator/checkm8_toolbox/README.md

 <h3 align="center">How does it work: It boots the device with multiple patches required.
 On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi tethered), installs the loader app, and patches your kernel. </h3>

 # launch
-<h3 align"center">Step 1. unzip the applera1n folder and drag and drop it to the desktop
+<h3 align"center">Step 1. unzip the checkm8 toolbox folder and drag and drop it to the desktop
 <h3 align"center">Step 2.
 Run this in terminal:
-cd DRAG_AND_DROP_applera1n_folder_here
+cd DRAG_AND_DROP_checkm8 toolbox_folder_here
 <h3 align"center">Step 3. run: bash ./install.sh, if it ask you to reinstall something press N
 <h3 align"center">Step 4.
 Last to launch the app, run this in terminal:
 python3 checkm8.py